player-03/advanced-layout/README.md

     //If horizontalPosition is NONE, don't do anything.

-Finally, delete the `layout.addItem()` line if you haven't already.
-(This library currently does not allow you to specify a minimum width, sorry.)
+Finally, delete the `layout.addItem()` line, and move on to the next.